bceverly/sysmanage/FEATURES-TODO.md

     string externalization /
     translation.

-7. Add the ability to issue and manage SysManage API keys with
-    View/Edit/Admin roles.
-They
-    should be stored in the vault
-    and have an expiration date
-    after which they are invalid.
-    They key should be able to be
-    used to get a JWT token for
-    the API so there should be
-    an endpoint that is not /api/
-    prefixed to get the token
-    issued / renewed.

-8. A cool AI integration would be to have the system pull back a diagnostics report from a remote agent and do a health
+6. A cool AI integration would be to have the system pull back a diagnostics report from a remote agent and do a health